Brown-Development/browns_jobgarage/README.md

 # IF YOU LIKE THIS SCRIPT CHECK OUT MY TEBEX: https://brown-development.tebex.io/

-# DO NOT CHANGE THE NAME OF THIS SCRIPT (THINGS WILL BREAK)
+# MAKE SURE THE SCRIPT IS NAMED: browns_jobgarage NOT: browns_jobgarage-main OR ANYTHING ELSE (OR IT WILL BREAK)

 **Personal Discord:** @bwobrown
 **Discord Server:** https://discord.gg/HfaEmyucxB